-The chief designer of Qoros, Martin Hildebrand, has revealed a drawing showing the style of the brand´s projected next car, the 2.
-Shades here of Hillman´s Benny Dohar, I feel.
+The chief designer of Qoros, Martin Hildebrand, has revealed a drawing showing the style of the brand’s projected next car, the 2.
+Shades here of Hillman’s Benny Dohar, I feel.

+The 2 will Qoros’ fourth model.
+The other three are the Qoros 3 hatchback, saloon and City (all essentially the same car tweaked).
 At present the firm is focusing on sales in China but has a small, experimental dealer network in Slovakia where 40 customers have been lured in.

 There is a certain morbid fascination to watching Qoros add models and expend resources like this.
 I think that for a storied brand it is possible to “tease” journalists and customers with a drawing or a photo of a veiled, shadowed car.
 Qoros does not enjoy this level of interest.
 Showing us a 2D, profile drawing with huge wheels and words “Qoros” written down the side is merely sapping interest.
 The only thing Qoros have is surprise.
 Teasers kill surprise.

-I don´t believe the production car will have such absurdly proportioned wheels.
+I don’t believe the production car will have such absurdly proportioned wheels.
 Once you have mentally translated this sketch into something the size of a Ford Kuga there is not much to go on here.
 In fact, for a concept sketch, this is very tame indeed barring the daft diameter wheels.
 It might have some rounded elements and a sort-of, kind-of BMW-ish DLO.
 And a huge name printed on the side.